Medical Services and Information- COVID-19

 - If you are living with someone who tested positive for COVID-19, you must quarantine for 14 days.
 A negative test result done between days 5 and 9, does not release you from quarantine.
 Follow these guidelines for quarantine from the CDC to prevent exposing others to COVID-19.

-- Monitor your own symptoms by using the LUC symptom checker app If you start to feel ill and develop symptoms while in quarantine, contact Dial-a-Nurse at 773-508-8883 for assistance and support.
+- Monitor your own symptoms by using the LUC symptom checker app, find out how to access the app HERE.
+If you start to feel ill and develop symptoms while in quarantine, contact Dial-a-Nurse at 773-508-8883 for assistance and support.

 - If possible, designate a private bathroom and bathroom that will solely be used by your roommate who is sick and in isolation.
 They should avoid all common areas of the residence until their isolation period has ended.